5 Steps to Take If Someone Refuses Detox

 Step One: Find a Treatment Program

 You may have decided to talk to your loved one about treatment without actually choosing a program first.
-This can be a mistake, as many addicts faced with this situation will promise to seek help and then not follow through.
-This kind of problem occurs because addicts often lie to avoid the consequences of their addiction.
-They don’t want to lose you and yet they don’t want to stop using.
+This can be a mistake, as many individuals who are faced with this situation will promise to seek help and then not follow through.

-Choosing a detox program ahead of time that will offer them all the options they need and accept their insurance plan is a great way to ensure they cannot behave the same way twice.
+Choosing a detox program ahead of time that will offer all the options they need and accept their insurance plan is a great way to ensure they cannot behave the same way twice.
 We can help you with this.

 Step Two: Consider Why Your Loved One Refused

-• One must come to terms with what addiction is and understand the problem in order to help a loved one.
+- One must come to terms with what addiction is and understand the problem in order to help a loved one.
 For example, people with addictions refuse to seek treatment, even when they know they need it, because drug use has chemically altered the way their brain works.
 They will always put their addiction first, whether they know it’s right or not.

 Once you begin to understand your loved one’s position, you can say more that speaks to the heart of the matter and be better informed about the problem in general.